lanl/MF-LBM/README.md

 ## Important Notes

+* Future development

+  There is no plan to further develop this code in the future.
+Main limitations of this code are:
+  * Fortran as a dying language
+  * AA pattern streaming method
+  * No OOP design

+  Potential future routes for interested developers/researchers:
+  * C++ MPI/OpenMP/CUDA hybrid programming
+  * [SSS streaming technique](https://doi.org/10.1016/j.compfluid.2019.01.001) for direct addressing data structure
+  * [Esoteric type streaming technique](https://doi.org/10.3390/computation10060092) for semi-direct or indirect addressing data structure

 * Best practice of running MF-LBM on different platforms:

   1. AVX512 is recommended to be enabled for Intel CPUs that support AVX512.
 AVX512 must be enabled for Intel Xeon Phi processors.